Apaczer/uae4all/README.md

 Stock emulator for 1.3.3 MiyooCFW was based (possibly) of upstream by zear (https://github.com/zear/uae4all).
 Initial (stock) port made by @jamesofarrell, compiled with FAME core (no src available).

-This revision replaces FAME mk68 emulation library with UAE core.
+This revision replaces FAME m68k emulation library with UAE core.
 Major advantages would be wider game compatibility, however some games may produce fps drawback due to UAE being less optimized.

+### Changelog:
+**UAE4ALL rev. 1.1**
+- the "Status bar" option is now visible in main menu and uae4all.cfg file ( ``STATUS_BAR 0`` or ``-1``)
+- added hotkeys to increase/decrease "Throttle" (SELECT+X/Y)

+**UAE4ALL rev. 1.0**
+- load DF0 as first arg. parameter (you can load ROM file directly from your console's frontend)
+- show/hide status bar option (editable through *.cfg or in emu's GUI)
+- disabled splash screen by default (faster init load- show/hide status bar option (editable through *.cfg or in emu's GUI)
+- disabled splash screen by default (faster init load speed)
+- semi-darkmode for all notifications due to above commit (unintentional, but I like it!)
+- fixed A/B button mapping for V90/Q90 while in menu screen (to be cohesive with gmenu2x/SM).
+- frame throttling fine tuning now works on "auto" frameskip mode
+- lib7z savestate compression method (will not work with jamesofarrell's stock version)
+- compatibility increase (revert from FAME m68k library to UAE core, may introduce slight performance drawback) speed)
+- semi-darkmode for all notifications due to above commit (unintentional, but I like it!)
+- fixed A/B button mapping for V90/Q90 while in menu screen (to be cohesive with gmenu2x/SM).
+- frame throttling fine tuning now works on "auto" frameskip mode
+- lib7z savestate compression method (will not work with jamesofarrell's stock version)
+- compatibility increase (revert from FAME m68k library to UAE core, may introduce slight performance drawback)

 ## Compiling instructions
 1. Set up your environment with @steward-fu toolchain (preferably in Debian 9 distro):